This article details the four stages of labor, and how to deal with them for the best possible birth experience.

-The Second Stage- Push, PushDuring the second stages of labor your baby will be born.
+During the second stage of labor, your baby will be born.
 Your doctor or midwife will guide you when to push.
 The trick is to push and be relaxed at the same time.
 (How in the world is that possible?!)
-Well it is.
-You are supposed to use your stomach muscles to push your baby down, while keeping the pelvic muscles relaxed to make it as easy as possible for the baby to be delivered.
+Well, it is.
+You are supposed to use your stomach muscles to push your baby down while keeping the pelvic muscles relaxed to make it as easy as possible for the baby to be delivered.
 To learn more about how to push during labor, click here.

 Listen to the doctor and stop when they tell you.
-If you push too hard when you are not supposed to it can result in tearing or hemorrhoids.
+If you push too hard when you are not supposed to, it can result in tearing or hemorrhoids.

 The head will be delivered first and when it crowns you will feel a burning sensation.
 This has been called the “ring of fire”.
 Your body has natural painkillers and after the initial burning, it will fade to be less intense.
 After the head is delivered you will probably only need to push once or twice gently to deliver the rest of your baby.
-When the baby is delivered, most hospitals will lay him or her on your stomach so that you can see him.
-They will dry the baby off a little bit and clear his airways so that he can take his first breath.
+When the baby is delivered, most hospitals will lay him or her on your stomach so that you can see them.
+They will dry the baby off a little bit and clear his airways so that he/she can take his first breath.
 The nurses will put wrist and ankle bands on the baby and a matching bracelet on you and possibly the baby’s father.
 Only after that with the umbilical cord be cut (maybe by the proud new dad?).

 You can ask in your birthing plan that they wait with as many examinations as possible and instead let you hold your baby until you decide.

-The Third Stage- the PlacentaThe third in the stages of labor is the delivery of the placenta.
+The third of the stages of labor is the delivery of the placenta.
 Your uterus will continue to contract until the placenta is delivered.
 The doctor will likely push on and rub your abdomen to help the placenta dislodge from the uterine wall.
 There may be quite a lot of blood at this point, but don’t let that alarm you.
-Some women find this stage of labor painful, others report only mild discomfort.
-When the placenta is delivered the doctor will check to make sure it is healthy and intact.
-The doctor will then repair any damage such as an episiotomy or stitch up any tears.
+Some women find this stage of labor to be painful, others report only mild discomfort.
+I have given birth twice and honestly don’t even remember delivering the placenta at all.
+I guess I was totally occupied with our baby on my chest.

-If you find it unbearable to be touched at all at the area of your vagina at this point in time or if simply hurts even without any touching, you can ask for some anaesthetic ointment.
+If you find it unbearable to be touched at all at the area of your vagina at this point in time or if simply hurts even without any touching, you can ask for some anesthetic ointment.
 This is the time when you want to focus on your newborn baby, rather than on any stinging sensation from giving birth!

-The Fourth Stage- RecoveringNow, in one way the labor and delivery is over.
-However, your uterus will continue to work for quite some time; fourth stage of labor.
+Now, in one way your labor and delivery are now over.
+However, your uterus will continue to work for quite some time; the fourth stage of labor.
 The contractions to slowly take your uterus back to its normal size are usually not very painful at all, particularly not the first time you give birth.
-For some reason they tend to be more painful the second childbirth and on.
+For some reason, they tend to be more painful the second childbirth and on.
 But it is still nothing compared to giving birth!
-Ask for a painkiller that is safe with breastfeeding (if you plan to breastfeed.)
+Ask for a painkiller that is safe with breastfeeding (if you plan to breastfeed).

 This is a great time to bond with your baby and ask any questions you might have.
-It is also an excellent time to get hands on expert advice on how to breastfeed.
-At the hospital, I asked a nurse to help me out every time I was about to breastfeed, to make sure my baby latched on properly and that I sat or lay down in a good position both for me and for the baby.
+It is also an excellent time to get hands-on expert advice on how to breastfeed.
+At the hospital, I asked a nurse to help me out every time I was about to breastfeed, to make sure my baby latched on properly and that I sat or lay down in a good position both for me and for my baby.
 Use this expertise even if it is not your first baby – it is so easy to forget how to do it and it is so unnecessary to have a painful start!